neoforged/Documentation/docs/resources/server/loottables/index.md

 A loot entry (or loot pool entry), represented in code through the abstract `LootPoolEntryContainer` class, is a singular loot element.
 It can specify one or multiple items to be dropped.

-Vanilla provides a total of 8 different loot entry types.
-Through the common `LootPoolEntryContainer` superclass, all of them have the following properties:

-- `weight`: The weight value.
-Defaults to 1.
-This is used for cases where some items should be more common than others.
-For example, given two loot entries, one with weight 3 and one with weight 1, then there is a 75% chance for the first entry to be chosen, and a 25% chance for the second entry.
-- `quality`: The quality value.
-Defaults to 0.
-If this is non-zero, then this value is multiplied by the luck value (set in the [loot context][context]) and added to the weight when rolling the loot table.
-- `conditions`: A list of [loot conditions][lootcondition] to apply to this loot entry.
-If one condition fails, the entry is treated as if it weren't present.
-- `functions`: A list of [loot functions][lootfunction] to apply to the outputs of this loot entry.

 Loot entries are generally split into two groups: singletons (with the common superclass `LootPoolSingletonContainer`) and composites (with the common superclass `CompositeEntryBase`), where composites are made up of multiple singletons.
 The following singleton types are provided by Minecraft:

 - `minecraft:empty`: An empty loot entry, representing no item.
 Created in code by calling `EmptyLootItem#emptyItem`.